arielbrizi/go-intelligent-monitoring-system/README.md

 2) Set the Ip of the FTP server in your IP cameras.
 On movement detection, cameras will send the image captured  to the FTP server defined.

+3) Create a directory and put all the photos of people who is authorized by you.
+Try to find photos with just one person on it.
+When you run the application, they will be added to the collection of known people.
+The directory must be that one you set on docker-compose.yml as "AUTHORIZED_FACES_DIRECTORY"

-3) Notification Configuration.
+4) Notification Configuration.
 You can choose 2 options (adapters)
     - Telegram
         - [Create BOT ](https://core.telegram.org/bots#3-how-do-i-create-a-bot)
         You can do it from your mobile-app.
 You will use the Bot to receive notifications and send him "commands" using telegram chat.